 Separate from the traditional types of tower cranes described above, manufacturers are introducing new technology, the self-erecting tower crane.

-Despite the similar name, self-erect ing tower cranes are not assembled or operated like a traditional high-rise tower crane.
+Despite the similar name, self-erecting tower crane is not assembled or operated as a traditional high-rise tower crane.

 Self-erecting tower cranes are not common in the United States but are increasingly utilized in Europe to construct and service low to mid-rise buildings.